Search

 Non-sterile compounding is still a very clean process.
 Pharmacy technicians wear protective garb, masks, and gloves and must routinely clean their compounding stations.

-Any bacteria or microorganisms that get by are no different from what we encounter in our daily lives.
-These medications are taken in a way that allows our body’s natural defenses to destroy any threat.
+Any bacteria or microorganisms that manage to bypass our non-sterile compounding process are no different from what we encounter daily.
+The medication’s administration method allows our body’s robust natural defenses to neutralize any potential threat.

-When medications are meant to bypass our body’s natural defenses, the environment in which they’re compounded must be sterile.
+When medications bypass our body’s natural defenses, they must be compounded in a sterile environment.
 Extra steps and precautions are needed to ensure the sterility of the medications.

-The medications must be prepared free of bacteria and other potentially harmful microorganisms our body typically eliminates.
+These medications are prepared free of bacteria and other potentially harmful microorganisms our body typically eliminates.

-Sterile and non-sterile compounding are essential in providing patients with customized medications that meet their needs.
+Both sterile and non-sterile compounding play crucial roles in healthcare.
+They are essential in providing patients with customized medications that cater to their specific needs.

 Common Sterile Medications